mikecozier/mikecozier/README.md

                   passionate about building secure, scalable systems and am always eager to learn <br>
                   and collaborate.
 Let’s connect!</h3>

-                   and law enforcement to the tech industry.
-My experience as an Army and NYPD Sergeant honed <br> my leadership and problem-solving skills, which I now apply to cloud security, automation, <br>
-                   and infrastructure as code (IaC).
-Currently pursuing a B.S. in Computer Security Technology and <br>
-                   CompTIA Security+ certified, I’ve built hands-on expertise in Linux server management, Dynamic DNS, <br>
-                   Active Directory, and cloud networking.
-Passionate about building secure, scalable systems, <br>
-                   I’m eager to connect and collaborate!</h3>

 <p align="center">
   <a href="https://github.com/mikecozier">
     <img src="https://img.shields.io/github/followers/mikecozier" />